 Walhampton has also built strong links with World War Two veterans, particularly those who fought at the battle of Arnhem in Holland in 1944.
 Every year a school group visits the battlefield to meet the last remaining veterans.
 It is a moving experience to witness a 95 year old, with medals hanging from a blazer place a frail hand on the shoulder of a 10 year old and tell his stories.
 History comes alive.
 These are lessons about life that transcend the classroom.
 Our pupils are always deeply moved.
 Bonds run very deep – so much so that Walhampton now organises an annual outdoor service in the school grounds for a number of the Arnhem veterans who travel far and wide to attend.

 Walhampton has also built strong links with World War Two veterans

 Through both these projects, children develop empathy and understanding of an older generation.

 In addition, Walhampton has recently sponsored a school in Cambodia.
-Through the generosity of our school community, Walhampton raised the funds to build a school in Khe Nang in Northeast Cambodia, which opened its doors to 130 children in September.
+Through the generosity of our school community, Walhampton raised the funds to build a school for 130 children in Khe Nang in Northeast Cambodia.
 The children at Walhampton are now committed to raising money every year to fund the school.

 Subscribe / latest articles and news from our schools